kettapp/kettapp.github.io/terms.markdown

 ## COMPLAINTS

-13.1 If you are not satisfied with any of our services, you can submit a respective complaint to our email support@betterme.world.
+13.1 If you are not satisfied with any of our services, you can submit a respective complaint to our email support@kettapp.site.
 Your complaint needs to include:

 - specifications of the services you had used